anshbegmirza/JS-COURSE-DATA/readme.txt

 Learned about how to add styles to elements, create new elements using js set various information like data, attributes and to get them also.

+183: Implementing Smooth Scrolling
+Learned how to calc the height and width of the users viewport, used that to implement old way of scroll to.

+Also learned newer way of doing it, using scrollIntoView() function.

+184: Types of events and event handlers.
+Used different ways to add events to our elements. addEventListener, onmouseenter, and html js way.
+Also used removeEventListener to remove events.

+185: Event Propogation: Bubbling and Capturing.
+How the events travel from document to the target, where the start and end till bubble phase.

+186: Event Propagation in practice
+Learned how the event propagation works, in real using a random integer generator and a random color generator assigned them to a links.

+187: Event Delegation Implementing Page Navigation Used matching strategy to implement nav links and smooth behavior.

+188: DOM Traversing
+Learned how to travers meaning moving up and down in dom, getting elements from top and bottom. getting child elements, parent elements.

+189: Building a tabbed component.
+Created a simple toggling tab component by adding and removing active classes.

+190: Passing Arguments to event handlers.